custom-cards/upcoming-media-card/README.md

 1. Make a sensor that follows this naming convention "sensor.sonarr_upcoming_media", replacing sonarr with your service.
 2. The state of the sensor must be the amount of items (episodes, movies, etc.) to be listed.
-3. The card looks for numbered attributes with values formatted like this example:
+3. The card looks for numbered attributes with values formatted like these examples:

 TV: